Musson

 Musson (/fr/; grand Mson; Ëmsong) is a municipality of Wallonia located in the province of Luxembourg, Belgium.

-On 1 January 2022 the municipality, which covers 34.81 km², had 4,650 inhabitants, giving a population density of 133.6 inhabitants per km².
+On 1 January 2022 the municipality, which covers 34.81 km^{2}, had 4,650 inhabitants, giving a population density of 133.6 inhabitants per km^{2}.

 The municipality consists of the following districts: Musson and Mussy-la-Ville.
 Other population centers include: Baranzy, Gennevaux, Signeulx, and Willancourt.

 Transport

 Musson is not served by any highways.
 The closest highway entrance is exit 3 of the A28/E411 in neighbouring Aubange.
 There is one major national road that passes Musson proper.
 This is the N88 from the Luxembourg border in Athus to Virton and Florenville.
 Furthermore, the N82 crosses the municipality shortly, for about 800m, in the northwest, but does not serve any population centers.
 All N-roads are maintained by the Walloon government.
 The following roads cross the municipality: